 Undoubtedly, his greatest contribution to the Superman mythos remains "The Death and Return of Superman," a story in which Jurgens' creation Doomsday slays Superman, only to see him replaced by four imposters, before returning to life and defeating the Kryptonian monster.

 The collected edition of "The Death and Return of Superman" remains one of the best selling and most popular comics of all time, and it's no wonder why.
 While characters, even major ones had died in mainstream comics prior to the event, and some had even come back from the dead, to do something like that with the most popular and recognizable character in the world was unheard of; to say nothing of the quality of the story itself.
 Jurgens also oversaw the wedding of Clark Kent and Lois Lane, and created numerous villains and supporting characters integral to an entire era of Superman stories.

 In 2016, Jurgens returned to Superman as the writer of Action Comics with DC's "Rebirth" relaunch.
-Jurgens will pass the baton to Bendis later this year, but this latest run only further cements his legacy as one of the greatest Superman creators of all time.
+Jurgens passed the baton Bendis earlier this year, but this latest run only further cements his legacy as one of the greatest Superman creators of all time.

 The writer of many stories featuring Superman and his peripheral characters, Otto Binder also created numerous characters and aspects of the Superman mythos.
 Binder created or co-created not just the Phantom Zone, Brainiac, and General Zod, but also the version of Supergirl that remains a major part of the DC Universe to this day, and the Legion of Super-Heroes, who have grown from supporting characters for Superboy into a franchise of their own.